chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 getting users to start using those new features).

-While I understand Fortran 2008 to have enjoyed some amount of uptake since I originally wrote this article, I think few would consider it to have achieved _broad_ adoption---and certainly nowhere near the level of MPI.
+While I understand Fortran 2008 to have enjoyed some amount of uptake since I originally wrote this article, I think few would consider its coarray features to have achieved _broad_ adoption---and certainly nowhere near the level of MPI.
 Then again, nothing else has either (yet...!).{{</sidenote>}}).
 Several explanations have been offered for its lack of adoption, such as the dearth of mature implementations or disappointing performance portability due to the lack of good support for fine-grained, single-sided communication in many network architectures.
 These are almost certainly factors contributing to the lack of CAF adoption, but in my opinion, the biggest strike against CAF is the one that was intended to be its strength: its minimalism.